How Do Financial Advisors Manage Stress?

 Consolidated Planning is a comprehensive planning firm with over 100 financial advisors in the southeast.
 We’ve built advisor resources to support our advisors in ways that reduce stress and make their job more enjoyable.

 Over 40 years we’ve gained a lot of insight and experience with stress management.
 We’ve compiled the top 6 tips to stress management that we’ve found our advisors to have success with.
-Use this list to help get keep your stress levels under control so you can focus on what matters most.
+Use this list to help keep your stress levels under control so you can focus on what matters most.

 What Causes Stress For Financial Advisors?